FrankM1/docs/content/concepts/config.md

 *(Required in production)*

-Ghost is configured using MySQL by default:
+Qazana is configured using MySQL by default:

 ```json
 "database": {